TadayoshiCarvajal/PomodorrosCLI/pomcli/manual/README.md

 ```
 $ pomcli settings show pomodorro_length
 ```
 The above command will display only the `pomodorro_length` setting.
-Multiple settings can be specified in the same command like in the [`setting set`](#settings-set) command.
+Multiple settings can be specified in the same command just like in the [`settings set`](#settings-set) command.

 ```
 $ pomcli settings show pomodorro_length rest_length